 The importance of integration to EMM

 The EMM solution needs to be central to the enterprise IT strategy with strong integration capabilities to cope with innovations in mobile IT components coming down the pipeline such as Network Access Control or Malware and Threat Prevention.

 To achieve this, organizations require a partner that not only fully understands their IT architecture and business needs but has very strong integration expertise to make the transition as smooth as possible.

-Orange Business Services’ Device Management Premium (DMP), for example, is a key differentiator, which enables mobile IT, whilst protecting the organization.
-Orange Business Services’ Business VPN secures the communication between the EMM platform and customer IT components (Active Directory and Kerberos servers, on-prem Exchange and certificate authority etc ) so that customers aren’t left exposed on the Internet.
+Orange Business’ Device Management Premium (DMP), for example, is a key differentiator, which enables mobile IT, whilst protecting the organization.
+Orange Business’ Business VPN secures the communication between the EMM platform and customer IT components (Active Directory and Kerberos servers, on-prem Exchange and certificate authority etc ) so that customers aren’t left exposed on the Internet.
 DMP is OS and carrier agnostic.
 It can also help organizations better manage costs by billing per active device (or per user), per month.
-With its mobile IT portfolio and global service management, Orange Business Services is the ideal partner for a managed EMM solution.
+With its mobile IT portfolio and global service management, Orange Business is the ideal partner for a managed EMM solution.

 Microsoft is also helping change the rules.
 We are seeing a unification of mobile and PC management with the move across to Windows 10, which is a game changer in managing PCs and mobile devices.
 By providing a unified set of EMM APIs merged in Windows 10, IT can manage Windows 10 devices through a chosen EMM provider.